aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 #### TESTING (10 POINTS EACH)

 Short weekly tests will be given online over the weekend.
 Tests will generally consist of 10 short answer or multiple-choice questions related to the material covered that week.
+The tests are administrated via the learuw.wisc.edu tool.

 #### READING AND WRITING (10 POINTS EACH)